 - An estimate of the age of the nonfiction collection.
 (10 points)

 - The currency and completeness of the institution’s board approved collection development policy, including the materials selection policy, with procedures for handling challenges.
 (10 points)

 A total of 100 points is possible.
 Each entry will be rated by this point system and the winning application will be the one with the highest total number of points.
 The Great Books Giveaway Jury will judge the applications.

 - Applicants must be personal or organizational members of YALSA.

 - Applicants must agree to accept all the materials received at the YALSA office, with the understanding that this collection is material targeted primarily for young adults, ages 12-18.

 - An electronic copy of the current, board-approved collection development policy must be submitted with the application (the document needs to be uploaded).

 - Incomplete applications will not be considered.

-The recipient of the Great Books Giveaway will be announced by a press release issued by the ALA Public Information Office during the upcoming Midwinter Meeting.
+The recipients of the Great Books Giveaway will be announced by a press release each February.

 - 2000 - Martin Luther King, Jr. Academy, Lexington, Ky.